toholdaquill/contact/README.md

 ### for national security whistleblowers

 1. The first rule of leaking is to never use a work laptop to reach out to a journalist.
 Take home data on a thumb drive or print it out.
 Taking pictures of documents on a screen is also a good strategy.
+Be aware of existing anti-leaking measures your employer may have in place, and look for technical loopholes.

 3. Use a personal laptop to contact me.
 If you're extra cautious, purchase a cheap burner laptop in cash somewhere not too close to home or work.